Chau Ram County Park

 South Cove County Park

 The Park includes: Stumphouse Tunnel, Issaqueena Falls, the Stumphouse Passage of the Palmetto Trail, Stumphouse Mountain Bike Park and Blue Ridge Railroad hiking trail.
 Picnic tables, rental event pavilion, portable restrooms.
-There is a park entrance fee of $5 per vehicle (no charge for residents of Walhalla).
-Annual park passes can be purchased from Walhalla City Hall (864)638-4343.
+There is a park entrance fee of $5 per vehicle .(Annual passes may be purchased at Walhalla City Hall Monday-Friday 8:30am-5:00pm. )

 Located within Stumphouse Park.
 The Stumphouse Mountain Tunnel was part of the Blue Ridge Railroad project, an 1850s attempt to link the port of Charleston to the cities of the Midwest by rail.
 The Civil War and subsequent collapse of the state’s economy brought construction to an end and the tunnel was never completed.
 Family-friendly 1/4 mile walk into the tunnel (flashlight recommended) which maintains a constantly cool 50 degrees.
 Park picnic shelter nearby.